mdelorme2/BPPLIB/README.md

 - Click on "BppGame-1.3.2"
 - Click on "bin"
 - Execute "BppGame.bat" (Windows) or "BppGame" (Linux)
-- Click on "Sample problems".
+- Click on "Sample problems"

 # Remarks, questions, suggestions